 Choosing a winner out of the inversion tables reviewed below isn’t that easy since each one excels in different categories from the others.

 However, the inversion board that stands out the most is the Innova ITX9600A, and that’s because it offers an extensive array of features while still being highly affordable.
-Which product do you think is the best?
+So which product do you think is the best?

 Innova ITX9600 Heavy Duty